The memorial service for Pat Flynn, "The Mother of Relay For Life," will be held at

 Word of Pat's failing condition had spread across the country and around the world, and she had received a steady stream of phone calls from well-wishers from across the U.S. and as far away as South Africa and Australia.

-Below is a statement American Cancer Society CEO Gary Reedy issued Saturday night:
+Below is a statement Gary Reedy issued the night of her passing:

 "Today, the American Cancer Society and the cancer world lost a true hero, Pat Flynn, a volunteer who worked tirelessly to change the face of cancer forever.
 Her life’s legacy includes three children, 15 grandchildren, and a cancer-fighting footprint of over 2,500 fundraising events in 30 countries, with 1.3 million participants.